aguilarcarboni/battlefield-2184/README.md

 The idea of this assignment is to implement the same game using both paradigms and compare the results.

+### Diagrams

+For a detailed diagram of how the classes and their relationships were implemented, please see the detailed [diagram documentation](diagrams/Diagram.md).

 ### Compiling and running

 Ensure you have the .NET SDK installed on your machine